 The reason for New Hampshire’s cold climate could be attributed to the high arctic winds coming from Canada, which target the northernmost parts of this state.

-Winters is all about exploring the best places, and all these 10 states that we have mentioned here, although are the coldest states in the US, are worth every visit.
+Winters is all about exploring the best places, and all these 10 states that we have mentioned here, although are the coldest states, are worth every visit.

-All these states offers different winter attractions throughout the months for the visitors.
+All these states offer different winter attractions throughout the months for the visitors.
 So, enjoy your winters in the US.